 Belle Africaine’s arrival in France resulted in honors bestowed upon her in practically every city she passed through.
 For example, the Prefect of Marseilles had her body-cloth embroidered with the arms of France.
-After wintering in Marseilles (“in order to inure [her] to the climate”), more honors followed.
+After wintering in Marseilles (in order to inure her to the change in climate), more honors followed.
 On her 550-mile, 41-day trek to Paris, she traveled by cavalcade.
 One newspaper stated, “her Highness’s predilection for cavalry was evinced by her following horses in every place she came through.”
 The cavalcade was led by France’s foremost scientist, Ėtienne Geoffroy Saint-Hilaire who headed the menagerie at Les Jardin des Plantes in Paris.

 Unfortunately, there was at least one incident that scared Belle Africaine as she journeyed to Paris.
-In Lyons, so many horsemen accompanied her on her way into town, she became alarmed.
-In turn the horses became alarmed.
+So many horsemen accompanied her on her way into Lyons she became alarmed, and, in turn, the horses became alarmed.
 The result was a scene of confusion, and it took some time before the cavalcade could be back on its way.
-The cavalcade’s next stop was Fontainebleau.
-In Fontainebleau, a military escort from Paris met the cavalcade, and her arrival in Paris occurred on 30 June 1827.
+The cavalcade’s next stop was Fontainebleau where a military escort from Paris met the cavalcade.
+Thus, her arrival into the city of Paris occurred on 30 June 1827.

 Belle Africaine’s parade through Parisian streets evinced much fanfare.
 Additionally, “thirty gendarmes were appointed as guards of honor to protect her Highness (the giraffe) from the vulgar intrusion of the populace.”
 It was also in Paris that Belle Africaine met King Charles X. After stating that the Dauphin had an audience with the king, the Court Gazette described the meeting between Belle Africaine and Charles X: